RC-PRO/RC-PasswordManager/README.md

 RC-PasswordManager is a secure, offline password manager written in modern C++.
 It provides AES-256 encryption, machine-locked key generation, and local encrypted storage using JSON.
 No internet access is required.
-No external libraries are included.

 ---